ericfell/rfbzero/CONTRIBUTING.md

 # Contributing

-If you find a bug in the code, a mistake in the [documentation](https://rfbzero.readthedocs.io/en/latest/index.html), or would like to see a new feature, please help us by creating [an issue in our repository](https://github.com/ericfell/rfbzero/issues), or even submit a pull request.
+If you find a bug in the code, a mistake in the [documentation](https://rfbzero.readthedocs.io/en/latest/index.html), or would like to see a new feature, please help us by creating [an issue in our repository](https://github.com/ericfell/rfbzero/issues), or even creating a pull request.

 > And if you like the project, but just don't have time to contribute, there are other ways to support the project and show your appreciation, which we would also be very happy about:
 > - Star the project